-Since we live in an automated world, it's not surprising that your ability to repay your mortgage loan boils down to just one number.
+Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.

-The FICO score is compiled by credit reporting agencies.
-These agencies use the payment history from your various loans: mortgages, car/motorcycle/boat loans, credit cards, etcetera.
+This score is compiled by credit reporting agencies.
+These agencies use the payment history of your various loans: credit cards, mortgages, car loans etcetera.

-Each of the three credit reporting agencies has its own formula for building your credit score.
-The original FICO was developed by Fair Isaac and Company.
+All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+The original FICO model was developed by Fair Isaac and Company.

-- Payment History - Do you have any payments later than 30 days?
+- Late Payments - Do you have any payments later than 30 days?

-- Your Credit Card Balances - How many accounts?
+- Credit Card Balances - How many accounts do you carry?
 How much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?

 These factors are assigned weights based on the formula being used.
-The result is one number.
+The results are added up and distilled into a single number.
 Credit scores can be as low as 300 and as high as 800.
 Higher scores are better.
-Most folks getting a mortgage loan in the current environment score 620 or above.
+Most home buyers have a score above 620.

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-To improve your FICO score, you must have the reports that are used to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that invented the first FICO credit score, sells FICO scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-They also provide information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you must obtain your score and make certain that the credit reports from each credit reporting agency are correct.
+Fair Isaac, the corporation that offered the first FICO credit score, sells credit scores on myFICO.com.
+For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
+Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.